krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     been set to ``FILE:/tmp/my_proxy.pem``.

 **kdc**
-    The name or address of a host running a KDC for that realm.
+    The name or address of a host running a KDC for that realm, or a UNIX domain socket path of a locally running KDC.
 An optional port number, separated from the hostname by a colon, may be included.
 If the name or address contains colons (for example, if it is an IPv6 address), enclose it in square brackets to distinguish the colon from a port separator.
 For your computer to be able to communicate with the KDC for each realm, this tag must be given a value in each realm subsection in the configuration